XiaoouPan/FarmTest/README.md

 X = rep(1, n) %*% t(muX) + fX %*% t(BX) + epsilonX
 ```

 Then we conduct FarmTest for *&mu; = 0* with a two-sided alternative hypothesis, *&alpha;* level is 0.05.
-Factor matrix is unknown, and the number of factors will be internally estimated.
+Factor matrix is unknown, and the number of factors will be estimated internally.

 ```r
 output = farm.test(X)